 Heat a skillet over medium heat for about a minute, add butter.
 Place meat patties in skillet, brown on both sides for about 4-5 minutes each.
 Remove from skillet and set aside.

 Reduce the heat and cook the onions on medium-low heat until translucent and brown.
 Cook the onions low and slow for about 20-25 minutes.
+About halfway through, add the sliced mushrooms, if using.
 Sprinkle 2 Tablespoons of flour over the onions and stir.
 Let cook and brown for about 2 minutes.

 Add 2 cups of warm Water.
 Stir well.
 Raise the heat back up to about medium.
 Add 2 teaspoons of Beef Bouillon Granules.
 Stir Well.